Socialist Federal Republic of Yugoslavia: Postwar period

 The first Yugoslav post-World War II elections were set for 11 November 1945.
-By this time the coalition of parties backing the Partisans, the People's Liberation Front (Jedinstveni narodnooslobodilački front, JNOF), had been renamed into the People's Front (Narodni front, NOF).
-The People's Front was primarily led by the KPJ and represented by Tito.
+By that time, the coalition of parties backing the Partisans, the People's Liberation Front (Jedinstveni narodnooslobodilački front, JNOF), had been renamed the People's Front (Narodni front, NOF) and was primarily led by the KPJ and represented by Tito.
 The reputation of both benefited greatly from their wartime exploits and decisive success, and they enjoyed genuine support among the populace.
-However, the old pre-war political parties were reestablished as well.
+But the old pre-war political parties were also reestablished.
 As early as January 1945, while the enemy was still occupying the northwest, Tito commented:

-However, while the elections themselves were fairly conducted by a secret ballot, the campaign that preceded them was highly irregular.
-Opposition newspapers were banned on more than one occasion, and in Serbia, the opposition leaders such as Milan Grol received threats via the press.
-The opposition withdrew from the election in protest to the hostile atmosphere and this situation caused the three royalist representatives, Grol-Subasic-Juraj Šutej, to secede from the provisional government.
-Indeed, voting was on a single list of People's Front candidates with provision for opposition votes to be cast in separate voting boxes, but this procedure made electors identifiable by OZNA agents.
-The election results of 11 November 1945 were decisively in favour of the former, with an average of 85% of voters of each federated state casting their ballot for the People's Front.
-On 29 November 1945, the second anniversary of the Second Session of the AVNOJ, the Constituent Assembly of Yugoslavia formally abolished the monarchy and declared the state a republic.
+While the elections themselves were fairly conducted by a secret ballot, the campaign that preceded them was highly irregular.
+Opposition newspapers were banned on more than one occasion, and in Serbia, opposition leaders such as Milan Grol received threats via the press.
+The opposition withdrew from the election in protest, which caused the three royalist representatives, Grol, Šubašić, and Juraj Šutej, to secede from the provisional government.
+Indeed, voting was on a single list of People's Front candidates with provision for opposition votes to be cast in separate voting boxes, a procedure that made electors identifiable by OZNA agents.
+The election results of 11 November 1945 were decisively in favour of the People's Front, which received an average of 85% of the vote in each federated state.
+On 29 November, the second anniversary of the Second Session of the AVNOJ, the Constituent Assembly of Yugoslavia formally abolished the monarchy and declared the state a republic.
 The country's official name became the Federal People's Republic of Yugoslavia (FPR Yugoslavia, FPRY), and the six federated states became "People's Republics".
 Yugoslavia became a one-party state and was considered in its earliest years a model of Communist orthodoxy.
+The principle concern of the new regime was rebuilding a country devastated by the war under the slogan "No rest while we're rebuilding!"
+During the war, over a million people had been killed in Yugoslavia while 3.5 million were homeless in 1945 and 289,000 businesses had been completely wrecked.
+One-third of Yugoslav industries had been destroyed in the war and every single mine in the country had been wrecked.
+In 1944–1945, the Wehrmacht staged its standard "scorched earth" policy while retreating, and systematically destroyed bridges, railroads, telephone lines, electrical plants, roads, factories and mines, leaving Yugoslavia in ruins.
+The new regime mobilised thousands of people, especially young people, into work brigades that saw to rebuild the country.
+Between 1945 and 1953, Yugoslavia received a sum equal to $553.8 million US dollars to help rebuild from various sources, including $419 million from the United Nations.